 Perimeter multi-use paths a minimum of ten (10) feet in width shall be installed along SR 67, SR 234, and CR 750N.
 Paths along SR 67 and SR 234 shall be asphalt.
 Paths along CR 750N shall be concrete.

 Sidewalks along Mt.
-Comfort Road, 2nd Street, Civic Drive, and Market Street (excluding those directly abutting Civic Green or Civic Commons) shall be constructed consistent with Exhibit I. The inner sidewalk shall have changes in the joint pattern, material, and/or color at uniform intervals and be a minimum of fifteen (15) feet wide.
+Comfort Road, Main Street, Civic Drive, and Market Street (excluding those directly abutting Civic Green or Civic Commons) shall be constructed consistent with Exhibit I. The inner sidewalk shall have changes in the joint pattern, material, and/or color at uniform intervals and be a minimum of fifteen (15) feet wide.
 Additionally, this area may incorporate outdoor dining areas, patios, landscaping, and other elements so long as a minimum of a five (5) wide clear space for pedestrians is provided.
 The inner sidewalk shall be separated from the outer sidewalk by a streetscape zone that incorporates different hardscapes, seating areas, landscaping, and other elements.
 Hardscaping within the streetscape zone shall be comprised of stamped and colored concrete, pavers, or other materials as approved by the MSRB.
 The outer sidewalk shall be located in the public right-of-way and incorporate street trees with tree vaults.
 The outer sidewalk shall be a minimum of eight (8) feet wide except in areas adjacent to a street tree.
 Asphalt is not a permitted material for the inner or outer sidewalk.
 Streetlights shall be located in the outer sidewalk.
+The MSRB may approve alterations to the sidewalk design, but may not waive the requirement entirely

 Internal sidewalks along a public street in the Mixed-Use and Gateway Districts shall be a minimum of eight (8) feet in width, unless otherwise specified.
 All sidewalks shall be concrete.